nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 -   The X-Road ID of the security server

+To find the X-Road ID of the security server, the following command can be used:

+    tar -tf /var/lib/xroad/backup/<security server conf backup file> | head -1

 It is expected that the restore command is run by the xroad user.

 In order to restore configuration, the following command should be used: